-- a.
-The Council may appoint a Data Protection Officer otherwise the Proper Officer will be the designated Data Protection Officer. - b.
-The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his/her/their personal data. - c.
-The Council shall have a written policy in place for responding to and managing a personal data breach. - d.
-The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e.
-The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f.
-The Council shall maintain a written record of its processing activities.
+- a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.